This post may contain affiliate links. Please read my disclosure for more info.

 39. Eat Before Shopping: An empty rumbling stomach will make you spend more in-store since more food items will catch your eye.

 40. Scan Purchases to Earn Money: Some companies are willing to pay you to scan your weekly grocery purchases in exchange for rewards including cash.
-They include: National Consumer Panel (U.S.) and Nielsen Homescan (Canada).
+They include the National Consumer Panel (U.S.) and Nielsen Homescan (Canada).

 41. Cook in Bulk: This will save you money and time when you cook a lot of meals at once for later use.

-42. Earn Cash-Back: In addition to groceries, you can earn cash-back from your other online shopping when you rebates sites (and apps) like: Ebates USA, Ebates CAD, Swagbucks (CAD), Swagbucks (US), Receipt Hog, MyPoints (US link), Mr.Rebates, Great Canadian Rebates, Paribus, and Dosh.
+42. Earn Cash-Back: In addition to groceries, you can earn cash-back from your other online shopping when you rebates sites (and apps) like Ebates USA, Ebates CAD, Swagbucks (CAD), Swagbucks (US), Receipt Hog, MyPoints, Mr.Rebates, Great Canadian Rebates, Paribus, and Dosh.

 43. Comparison-Shop: Compare prices for items across several retailers to get the best deal possible.
 Price-comparison sites abound and include: Price Grabber, Nextag, Price Finder, and Shopzilla.

 45. Buy Quality Items: Don’t be cheap.
 Buy quality if you intend to use an item for some time to save on frustration, time and money.
-Do you research and read user reviews to make an informed purchase.
+Do your research and read user reviews in order to make an informed purchase.